andrejw27/Monitoring-Kubernetes-using-Grafana-and-Prometheus-Exercise/README.md

   $ kubectl get pods -n monitor
   ```
   ![](Images/verify_prometheus.PNG)
 * Now that the pods are running, we have the option to use the Prometheus dashboard right from our local machine.
-This is done by using the following command:
+This is done by post forwarding the prometheus pod to port 9090:
   ```
   $ kubectl port-forward -n monitor prometheus-prometheus-operator-prometheus-0 9090
   ```